Customizing NetSuite Dashboards

 In addition to determining the portlet type and visualization that you want, you can also name the portlet and set your desired number of visible rows (max 200).

-There are quite a few things in here, and it's just a simple KPI meter, and you're going to need to make sure that you have data for this to show information, for instance, for the KPI meter for income.
+This is just a simple KPI meter.
+You'll need to ensure that you have data for this to display information, for example, for the KPI meter on income.
 We don't have any money in there because we haven't put any data into this demo account.

 netsuite kpi meter portlet

-The one you might use quite a bit will be this KPI scorecard, and We're going to go ahead and set up an example.
-Let's do financial ratios, and let's click save.
-You can look at all the different KPIs that are being tracked, how that information is being compared, and highlight information that you need.
+One NetSuiet dashboard portlet that you'll use quite a bit is this KPI scorecard, and we'll go ahead and set up an example.
+Let's calculate financial ratios, and then click Save.
+You can view all the different KPIs being tracked, how they are being compared, and highlight the information you need.
 There's a lot of flexibility on what you can do with KPI scorecards.

 kpi scorecard portlet